TYPO3-Initiatives/content-block-registration-api/Documentation/IntegratorManual/Installation/Index.rst

    If you change the code, you are responsible for that the code is working.
 Beware of data processing.
 Your content block won't work without that.

 You can inject your code via the extension settings in the install tool.
-There you can set the default TypoScript to your specific file like ::`EXT:sitepackage/Configuration/TypoScript/contentBlock.typoscript`.
+There you can set the default TypoScript to your specific file like `EXT:sitepackage/Configuration/TypoScript/contentBlock.typoscript`.

 The second thing in the extension configuration is to enable the frame pallet in the appearance section.
-This might be a helpful feature if you are using ::`EXT:fluid_styled_content` or `EXT:bootstrap_package`.
+This might be a helpful feature if you are using `EXT:fluid_styled_content` or `EXT:bootstrap_package`.

 Creation/ registration of content blocks